mshradtya/javascript/node/buffers/notes.md

 0101 0101 0111 1101 0101 1111 0000 0001
 5 5 7 D 5 F 0 1 = 557D 5701

-just by replacing 4 bits to their hexadecimal equivalents we are able to convert the binary to decimal
+just by replacing 4 bits to their hexadecimal equivalents we are able to convert the binary to hexadecimal

 some examples where hexadecimal is being used